 Course Requirements Checklist

 The student will evaluate chapter questions and write a 200–250-word essay response per question.
-Each assigned module/week contains 4 separate questions for the student to answer in essay form.
-The student must reference the course textbook and at least 1 other scholarly source in each response.
+Each assigned Module: Week contains 4 separate questions for the student to answer in essay form.
+The student must reference the course textbook in each response.

-The student will take a Midterm Exam and a Final Exam.
-Each exam will cover the Reading & Study material from the assigned modules/weeks.
-The Midterm Exam will contain 60 multiple-choice, true/false, and fill-in-the-blank questions, and the Final Exam will contain 60 multiple-choice and true/false questions.
-Each exam will be open-book/open-notes and have a time limit of 1 hour and 30 minutes.
+The student will take a Midterm and a Final.
+The first quiz will cover the Learn items from Module 1: Week 1-Module 4: Week 4.
+The second quiz will cover the learn items from Module 5: Week 5-Module 8: Week 8.
+The Midterm will contain 60 multiple-choice, true/false, and fill-in-the-blank questions, and the Final will contain 60 multiple-choice and true/false questions.
+Each quiz will be open-book/open-notes and have a time limit of 1 hour and 30 minutes.